hadioye/FlaskApp/Readme.txt

 3. Open your web browser and go to [http://127.0.0.1:5000] or see the terminal for a similar link.
 Expect the output shown in 'ss.png'.

+!Caution: The very first execution of 'Run.bat' can take a few minutes as the requirements are installed first.